 (2020) Mapledale Music.
 Ten song album.
 All original self recorded & produced by Garrison-Kennedy.
-Craig Garrison on bass, guitar and vocals, Kathy Kennedy on vocals, and featuring Jimi Bott on drums.
+Craig Garrison - bass, guitar and vocals, Kathy Kennedy - vocals

 1. Early Morning Ride